 Also known as the 'Poiret', after the famous designer who was employed in its creation, the Model 1914 1st Type was introduced in September 1914, is much more rudimentary in design than the Model 1877.
 It was manufactured in the new "light blue" cloth.
 The initial batches of the new cloth were made in various shades of wool, ranging from actual light blue to medium blue to dark blue-gray (or "English" cloth as it was called).
 The coat is single-breasted with one row of six buttons.
 The body of is made from one single piece of fabric, save for two triangular pieces (or gussets) added to the bottom back of the coat.
 All seams and hems are left unfinished and open.
 The sleeves no longer incorporate facings nor buttons on the cuffs, and the martingale (the half-belt on the lower back) has been removed.

 Regulations stated that two exterior breast pockets were to be added and another on the interior of the bottom right breast (intended to hold the individual bandage).
 However, the rear vertical pockets were eliminated.
 The stand-up collar is done away with in favor of a fall-down (chevalière) one.
 However, the old collar patches, consisting of the regimental numerals in iron blue sewn onto a madder patch, are retained.
 In some cases only the left collar patch was sewn on.
 The buttons on the coat vary widely.
 While the original brass buttons are still used, beginning in October, they were to be bronzed or burnished to be less shiny.
 Ersatz measures were also taken in order to meet supply demands and buttons made of horn, wood (covered in cloth), smooth metal, and painted brass were all used.
 The Model 1914 1st Type would see wide distribution, first amongst new recruits and vets returning from convalescence.
-Existing stocks would be unilaterally modified to fit the description of the 4th Type (see below) in the summer of 1915.
+Existing stocks would be unilaterally modified to fit the description of the 4th Type (see below) beginning in August 1915.

 The Model 1914 2nd Type was introduced in November 1914 and differed from the 1st Type by the abolishment of the outside left breast pocket, and in some cases both breast pockets.
 Distribution of Model 1914 2nd Type were limited, as the official announcement of the 3rd Type would come only a month later.